 Keiller played collegiately at Holy Cross in Worcester, MA.
 She was twice named to the Patriot League All-Conference team, and was selected Co-MVP of the league in her senior year.
 She holds the Patriot League record for saves in a game, and was the league’s save leader in the ’90, '91, and ’92 seasons.
 Keiller continued her playing career in the W-League, playing for the Maryland Pride.
 With the Pride, Keiller went to the national finals twice, in 1999 and 2001.
 She was selected to play with the DC Metro state team 99-02, winning the USASA Region I tournament in 1999 and 2000.
 Keiller was selected to the Regional Team in 2000 and 2001.

 Coach Sean Keiller was a girls’ varsity assistant at Quince Orchard from 2004-2011.
 He was instrumental in the Cougar's run to the 2007 state finals, when Coach Peg Keiller had just given birth to the couple's second child.
 Coach Sean has been the boys' soccer coach at Lakelands Park Middle School since the school opened in 2005, and has enjoyed 13 winning seasons, including eight undefeated.
+He is also the boys' JV coach at QO.
 As a player, Coach Sean was a member of a state champion squad at Sherwood High School, before finishing his high school career at Good Counsel.

 Coach Tram attended Salisbury University, where he played club soccer.
 His coaching career began at Salisbury, where he coached their women’s club team.
 Next, he coached girls’ soccer at James M. Bennett High School for two years.
 After graduating and entering MCPS, Coach Tram coached the girls’ soccer and softball teams at Newport Mill MS. He has spent the past six years coaching the JV girls' soccer team at Quince Orchard and the girls' team at Lakelands Park MS, where he has never had a losing season.